5 Types of Shower Curtain Rods: Which Style is Best for You?

 You can learn everything you need to know about these measurements, by reading our guide on picking the perfect shower curtain size.

-First, attach all your curtain hooks, there’s a ton of different styles, sizes, and shapes, just choose the one that works best for your bathroom.
+To install the shower curtain, first, attach all your shower curtain hooks, there’s a ton of different styles, sizes, and shapes, just choose the one that works best for your bathroom or that matches the bathroom decor.

-Next, attach your liner to your shower curtain. some snap together and others just hang from the hooks together, whichever one it is, get them lined up together.
+Next, attach your shower curtain liner to your shower curtain.
+Some snap together and others just hang from the hooks together, whichever one it is, get them lined up together.

-Finally, attach your curtain and/or liner through the hooks.
+Finally, attach your curtain and/or liner through the shower rings.
 Once your curtain is hooked, slide it around to make sure it’s nice and pretty.

 The only thing left to do is give your shower a test drive, and by that I mean go take a shower, you probably smell after all that hard work.